aduros/webidl-externs/README.md

 If there's an API that's missing, add it in a new .webidl file under the webidl/ directory.

+# Incompatibilities with old js.html

+- A few classes have been renamed to more closely match their actual name in JS: eg, DOMWindow to Window.
+- js.html.sql (WebSQL) is obsolete and has been removed.

 # TODOs for API parity with old externs

-- Add subpackages for audio, fs, rtc, sql.
+- Add subpackages for fs, rtc, sql.

 # Things that will be nice to have